 Watch Detour now on YouTube.

 Detour is a true hidden gem of film noir, one of the finest examples of a pulpy, low-budget Poverty Row B-film from the 1940s.
 Over the years, the film has become a classic due to its minimalist settings, unforgettable femme fatale and a plot that embodies every aspect of noir.
-Its 67-minute runtime barely qualifies it to be considered a feature film, with its plot being very much to-the-point and omitting any unnecessary and nonsensical side conflicts.
+Its 67-minute runtime barely qualifies it to be considered a feature film, with its plot to the point, omitting any unnecessary and nonsensical side conflicts.
 Even though the film is essentially considered a pinnacle of noir, in its heart, it is undoubtedly a road movie.

 READ MORE: BLAST OF SILENCE

-Not only does Detour brilliantly use the visual tropes of the noir, such as recurring tilted angles, low-key chiaroscuro lighting and heavy use of shadows, but from a narrative perspective, it relies on the fate that forces Al into a spiral of dark and unexpected events as he narrates his own downfall.
-From the moment Al is picked up by Haskell, the majority of the runtime takes place on the road with occasional breaks at various motels.
+Not only does Detour brilliantly use the visual tropes of the noir, such as recurring tilted angles, low-key chiaroscuro lighting and heavy use of shadows, but from a narrative perspective, it forces Al into a spiral of dark and unexpected events as he narrates his own downfall.
+From the moment Haskell picks up Al, the majority of the runtime takes place on the road, with occasional breaks at various motels.
 Travelling through several states, Al essentially witnesses the ugly side of America.
-Detour, therefore, becomes one of the forerunners of road movies that portray disillusionment with the American Dream as a backdrop – something that would become an essential feature of the road trip movie by the 1970s.
+Detour, therefore, becomes one of the forerunners of the road movies that portrayed a disillusionment with the American Dream – something that would become an essential feature of the road trip by the 1970s.